ShMBeck/Portfolio/README.md

 Shane Beck, Student at SNHU for a Bachelors in Computer Science.

+Software Design Document for The Gaming Room:

+Summary:
+    Draw It or Lose It, the game where teams will compete to guess what is being drawn, where they will use rendered stock drawings as clues.
+It was consist of four rounds of one minute each, with the drawing clues being fully complete at the 30-second mark.
+Each team will have a chance to offer a guess provided the first team fails to guess.
+Our client, The Gaming Room, requires our help to setup the environment for a web-based version of the game which is currently only available as an android application.

+What did you do particularly well in developing this documentation?
+    I analyzed the clients requirements thoroughly and recommended software that I found would be best for their needs.
+I believe that this is one aspect that I did very well.

+What about the process of working through a design document did you find helpful when developing the code?
+    Having the details of the document spelled out for me in a manner of speaking allowed me to easily decide what exactly I needed to code and how much more easily.

+If you could choose one part of your work on these documents to revise, what would you pick?
+How would you improve it?
+    I would work more on the design constraints, going more in-depth and in general just improving them to the clients specifications.

+How did you interpret the user’s needs and implement them into your software design?
+Why is it so important to consider the user’s needs when designing?
+    I made sure to implement their needs through ensuring the software would be easy for the user to use.
+If the user's needs are not considered then the design of the software is destined to fail, no user, no software.

+How did you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a similar software application?
+    I approached it through a thought-out part by part method, constructing one piece at a time and slowly building on top of it.
+In the future I believe it would be best to add more OOP elements into my design.

+Contact List:
 Project Developed during the february of 2023.

 Summarize the project and what problem it was solving.: